On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

-\begin{lemma} Suppose that $X$ contains at least three singularities and that $Y$ contains exactly two singularities.
+\begin{lemma} Suppose that $X$ contains at least three singular points and that $Y$ contains exactly two singular points.
 Then $\beta \leqslant 2/3$. \end{lemma} \begin{proof} Suppose $\beta>2/3$.
 Then there is an $A_1$ singularity on $Y$ by adjunction.
-Since $X$ has at least three singularities $\alpha\leqslant 1/2$, so that $Y^2 = \frac{1-\beta}{1-\alpha} < 1$.
+Since $X$ has at least three singular points $\alpha\leqslant 1/2$, so that $Y^2 = \frac{1-\beta}{1-\alpha} < 1$.
 Therefore $\tilde{Y}^2$ is either zero or negative one and we can conclude by Lemmas \ref{fence_one} and \ref{fence_net}. \end{proof}